ParaskP7/android-dev-sources/README.md

-# android-dev-sources
+# WELCOME
-All those Android development sources that you need to be and stay awesome!
+Below you will find all those Android development sources that you need to be and stay awesome!

-**FOCUS ON KOTLIN**
+**THE FOCUS IS ON KOTLIN** :heart:

+Since Google announced support for Kotlin you will be finding more and more sources that focus around Kotlin.

+## OPML
+Don't forget to check out the OPML subscriptions file included in this project (*subscriptions.xml*).
+This will make it very easy for you to import all this amazing feeds into your favorite RSS reader.

+**JUST DO IT!** :+1:

+Keep up to date with the latest and greatest in Android.

+# Android DEV Sources
 | Category | Title | URL |
 | ------------- | ------------- | ------------- |
 | Apps |  |  |